gordonwoodbine/pavers-react-app/README.md

 Making what I think is the fairly safe assumption that these people know quite a bit more than I do about this, I have chosen not to use Redux in this project.

 (Honestly, this is not just an excuse to get out of learning Redux - it's next on the list)

+### What I would do differently/plans for improvements

+#### Validation

+Currently, I'm just using HTML to validate the inputs to make sure they're not empty and of the right type.
+I would like to improve this.

+There is a React library called Yup which seems like a good way of doing validation so for version 2 of this project, I'm going to look into that.
+I'd also quite like to have a play with a couple of React form libraries as these might well help me to tidy up the code.

+#### CORS issue

+As you'll be able to see from the commented out block of code in the `showPreview` function in the ContactFrom component, I tried converting the uploaded image to a Base64 string and sending that along to the server.
+This resulted in a CORS error.
+Having had to try to resolve a CORS issue before, and knowing just how long it took me, I decided, for now, to ignore the hell out of it and just send the image blob url as a string instead.
+Obviously, I would like to fix this for V2.